Lipids are macromolecules that are insoluble in water. They are present in living organisms and also distributed in nature

 - The fats are stored in the body and are used in times of starvation.

-These are of different types based on the fatty acid in them.
+These are of different types based on the fatty acids in them.
+The fatty acids can be either saturated forms or unsaturated forms.
+The saturated fatty acids are

 Fatty acid Structure